togobingi/WiFi_Locationing/README.md

 ### Evaluate Techniques for Wifi Locationing

-Indoor locationing: Determining a person’s physical position in a multi-building indoor space using wifi fingerprinting by using this Data Set: [UJIIndoorLoc Data Set](http://archive.ics.uci.edu/ml/datasets/UJIIndoorLoc)
+Indoor locationing: Determining a person’s physical position in a multi-building indoor space using wifi fingerprinting.
+I used this Data Set for training and evaluation: [UJIIndoorLoc Data Set](http://archive.ics.uci.edu/ml/datasets/UJIIndoorLoc)
 </p><br></p>

 ### Visualization of UserID by Building & Floor Using Coordinates